Skip to Content

 You can still have fun with this paper plate shark craft!

 It’s perfect for kids of all ages and a great way to celebrate Shark Week.
-Download the free template and make it this summer!
+Download the free printable template and make this fun shark craft over the summer!

 Also, be sure to check out all of our shark activities for kids for more ideas!